 In 1948 Cardiff Council entered negotiations with the church authorities to obtain the land adjoining Bishop's Palace.
 The church authorities were prepared to transfer the land to the Council for laying out as an ornamental small park.

 Terms were agreed for the free conveyance to the Council in 1971.
 A sum of £16,500 was included in the financial estimates for 1971-72 to undertake structural repairs, provide a viewing platform and carry out landscaping work.
 The site was opened as a public garden in 1972.
-In that year it received a silver rose bowl award from the Wales in Bloom Committee as well as a Prince of Wales Award.
+In that year it received a silver rose bowl award from the Wales in Bloom Committee, a Prince of Wales Award. and a Civic Trust Award.
 There was a further award in 1975, a special commendation in the British Tourist Authorities Landscape Heritage Competition of that year.

 The planting scheme included a herb border at the north end, containing among others Rosemary, Sage, Thyme, Hellebores and a variegated form of Ground elder (Aegopodium podagraria).
 On the north wall between the herb border and the entrance, was a Trumpet vine (Canpsis radicans).
 The east and south borders were mixed herbaceous and the south wall was covered with Virginia creeper (Ampelopsis quinquefolia).
 The west wall was covered with Climbing hydrangea (Hydrangea anomala subsp. petiolaris), which is still present.
 Pockets were made in the wall for further plants, thought to be Mint bush (Prostanthera).
 The west path was (and still is) bordered by a Box hedge.